Written By

 Online Harassment and Abuse

-While only 9% of surveyed teens have mostly negative views of social media, 46% said they’d experienced at least one form of cyberbullying, according to 2022 Pew Research.
-Teens defined social media harassment as offensive name calling, spreading of false rumors, receiving explicit photos, constantly being asked their whereabouts, threats of physical harm and having explicit photos of themselves shared without consent.
+Nearly half of teens say that social media has a mostly negative impact on people their age, according to a 2025 Pew Research Center Study.
+That number is on the rise, after only 32% of teens felt that way in 2022.
+Teens have defined social media harassment as offensive name calling, spreading of false rumors, receiving explicit photos, constantly being asked their whereabouts, threats of physical harm and having explicit photos of themselves shared without consent.

 Trolling

 Trolling, internet slang for the practice of making comments or posts online to provoke an argument, hostility or any emotional response, also sometimes called “baiting,” is often designed to create drama.
-Both adults and teens share negative feelings about trolling online with 38% of teens noting the drama can cause feelings of being overwhelmed.
+Both adults and teens share negative feelings about trolling online, with 39% of teens noting the drama can cause feelings of being overwhelmed.

 Cyberstalking